ivy00johns/Pwnscription/README.md

 ----

 # Purpose
+As a noob to network security and `Pwnagotchis` in general, I delved into various articles and GitHub repositories in search of tooling to enhance my understanding of `Pwnagotchi` capabilities.
+Despite finding useful tools, I encountered outdated resources with unresolved issues.

-I created this project to make the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both OS X and Windows, easier by generating the necessary terminal commands for you.
-I developed a CLI (`npm run cli`) utility that allows you to quickly build and execute `hashcat` commands from the terminal.
+Motivated by this, I created this project to simplify the process of cracking Wi-Fi handshakes collected by a Pwnagotchi using the Hashcat tooling.
+This tool addresses common challenges and eases the workflow by generating the necessary terminal commands automatically.
+A dedicated CLI utility empowers (`npm run cli`) users to effortlessly construct and execute hashcat commands directly from the terminal.

+While primarily designed for Pwnagotchi, the project extends its utility to .pcap files collected by a `Flipper Zero` with a WiFi hat.
+Although it currently lacks built-in support for retrieving `.pcap` files from the `Flipper Zero`, you can manually move them into the `./handshakes/pcap` directory for seamless integration.

 ![Pwnagotchi Logo](./images/pwnagotchi.gif)